 (d) Plan modifications.
 Changes in the design or construction of the cleanup action performed under an order or decree shall be approved by the department.

+(7) Public participation.

+(a) For an ecology-conducted remedial action, the department will provide public notice of an engineering design report in accordance with WAC 173-340-600(15)(a).

-(7) Opportunity for public comment.
-If the department determines that any plans prepared under this section represent a substantial change from the cleanup action plan, the department shall provide public notice and opportunity for comment under WAC 173-340-600.
+(b) For an ecology-conducted or an ecology-supervised remedial action, the department will provide or require public notice of any plan prepared under this section that represents a substantial change from the cleanup action plan in accordance with WAC 173-340-600(15)(b).

 (8) Plans and reports.
 Plans or reports prepared under this section and under an order or decree shall be submitted to the department for review and approval.
 For independent remedial actions, the plans and reports shall be submitted as required under WAC 173-340-515.

 (9) Requirements for managing waste generated by site cleanup.
 Any waste contaminated by a hazardous substance generated during cleanup activities and requiring offsite treatment, storage or disposal, shall be transported to a facility permitted or approved to handle these wastes.

-WAC 173-340-410 Compliance monitoring requirements.
+WAC 173-340-410 Compliance monitoring.

 (1) Purpose.
-There are three types of compliance monitoring: Protection, performance, and confirmational monitoring.
+There are three types of compliance monitoring: Protection, performance, and confirmation monitoring.
 The purposes of these three types of compliance monitoring and evaluation of the data are to:

 (a) Protection monitoring.
-Confirm that human health and the environment are adequately protected during construction and the operation and maintenance period of an interim action or cleanup action as described in the safety and health plan;
+Confirm that human health and the environment are adequately protected during construction and the operation and maintenance period of an interim action or cleanup action as described in the health and safety plan;

 (b) Performance monitoring.
 Confirm that the interim action or cleanup action has attained cleanup standards and, if appropriate, remediation levels or other performance standards such as construction quality control measurements or monitoring necessary to demonstrate compliance with a permit or, where a permit exemption applies, the substantive requirements of other laws;

-(c) Confirmational monitoring.
+(c) Confirmation monitoring.
 Confirm the long-term effectiveness of the interim action or cleanup action once cleanup standards and, if appropriate, remediation levels or other performance standards have been attained.

 (2) General requirements.
 Compliance monitoring shall be required for all cleanup actions, and may be required for interim and emergency actions conducted under this chapter.
 Unless otherwise directed by the department, a compliance monitoring plan shall be prepared.

 Plans prepared under this section and under an order or decree shall be submitted to the department for review and approval.
-Protection monitoring may be addressed in the safety and health plan.
-Performance and confirmational monitoring may be addressed in separate plans or may be combined with other plans or submittals, such as those in WAC 173-340-400 and 173-340-820.
+Protection monitoring may be addressed in the health and safety plan.
+Performance and confirmation monitoring may be addressed in separate plans or may be combined with other plans or submittals, such as those in WAC 173-340-400 and 173-340-820.

 (3) Contents of a monitoring plan.
 Compliance monitoring plans may include monitoring for chemical constituents, biological testing, and physical parameters as appropriate for the site.
 Where the cleanup action includes engineered controls or institutional controls, the monitoring may need to include not only measurements but also documentation of observations on the performance of these controls.
 Long-term monitoring shall be required if on-site disposal, isolation, or containment is the selected cleanup action for a site or a portion of a site.
-Such measures shall be required until residual hazardous substance concentrations no longer exceed site cleanup levels established under WAC 173-340-700 through 173-340-760.
+Such measures shall be required until residual hazardous substance concentrations no longer exceed site cleanup levels established under Part 7 of this chapter.
 Compliance monitoring plans shall be specific for the media being tested and shall contain the following elements:

 (a) A sampling and analysis plan meeting the requirements of WAC 173-340-820 which shall explain in the statement of objectives how the purposes of subsection (1) of this section are met;